 - Put the electric mixer away!

 - Using a spatula, begin to combine egg whites into yolk mixture.
-Fold egg whites into yolks by hand, careful not to over mix and “stir”.
+Fold egg whites into yolks by hand, careful not to over mix.

 - Continue folding process by gradually adding sifted dry ingredients by hand.

-- When everything is incorporated put batter into a piping bag fixed with a large, round tip.
+- When everything is incorporated put batter into a piping bag fixed with a medium, round tip.

-- Line baking sheets with parchment paper and pipe “strips” of batter approximately 3″ long onto parchment.
+- Line baking sheets with parchment paper and pipe 1 cm wide strips of batter approximately 4 cm long onto parchment paper.

 - Pour a coffee, dip a Lady Finger and take a breath.
 Love the simplicity of just a biscuit,